 Reservations are based on the overall space available on each trip.
 Our guides determine the boat assignments on the morning of the rafting trip and keep parties together whenever possible.
 Booking a Private Charter Trip guarantees an exclusive trip with only your group members in all the rafts.
 Other reserved boat options can be made available in certain circumstances - please direct special requests to our office in advance.

 To provide flexibility and peace of mind, we have a lenient and simple Cancellation Policy.
-If your trip must be canceled for any reason, you will receive a fully transferable 100% credit toward any future river trip.
+If your trip must be canceled for any reason, you will receive a fully transferable 100% credit toward a future river trip.
 Guests canceling their trip must notify us by phone or Live Chat during business hours, at least 3 days prior to the departure date.

 Guests are not permitted to raft if under the influence of alcohol or other substances known to cause impairment.
 If either by direct observation or by exhibited behavior, staff believes someone to be impaired, that person will not be allowed to raft and no refund is provided.

-On overnight trips, guests are more than welcome to bring their own alcohol in moderation for the evenings.
+On overnight trips, guests are more than welcome to bring their own alcohol for the evenings.
 All-Outdoors does not provide alcohol.
 For wilderness overnight trips - the Tuolumne and Middle Fork of the American - we provide an ice chest to transport guest beverages (if guests show up with excess alcohol, our guides will ask you to leave the excess in your car).
 For our South Fork American overnight trips, guests will have access to their vehicles and can store their beverages in their own ice chest.
-Again, alcohol is to be consumed in moderation.
+Alcohol is to be consumed in moderation.

 Many of our guests ask us, "should I tip my guide?".
 Our high level of service is not exercised in order to receive a tip.
 We serve you because we want to.
 If you feel the service you received from your guide is exceptional, and you want to say "thank you" with a tip, although it is not expected, it is always appreciated.
 Our guides are happy to accept tips given in cash, credit card, or via Venmo right after the trip, as well as those called/emailed into our office at a later time.
 Any amount you feel appropriate is a valued gesture, but if you are looking for a tipping guideline, most gratuities in the rafting industry range between 10% and 20%.
 Any and all tips collected are shared by all guides who worked on the trip.